Zweihander-Main/kindle-highlights-to-org/README.md

 - User-inserted newlines should be preserved (these are usually rare).
 - At the moment, these newlines will create broken headings with newlines in the middle of them.
 - Notes are sorted by date added.
+- May or may not work with languages other than English -- bug reports appreciated

 ## Usage